Stef-Gijsberts/interfere-synth/report.md

 The advantage of this design shows when another standard than VST must be implemented.
 Then, just like how the dealer can sell to another customer without the supplier knowing, another implementation can provide audio to a DAW using another protocol.
-This saves time, because it is smaller and simpler than *interfere-core*.
+This saves time, because the 'dealer' is smaller and simpler than *interfere-core*.

 ## Detailed Design
 <!-- Give a detailed design in terms of data structures and algorithms, for